adobe/reactor-releaser/README.md

 npm link
 ```

-Then, in a directory where you would like to use the uploader tool, run the following command:
+Then, in a directory where you would like to use the releaser tool, run the following command:

 ```
 npx @adobe/reactor-releaser